HurlesGroupSanger/DeNovoWEST/input/README.md

 Output from running enrichment test from DeNovoWEST on only missense variants in full cohort.
 See README for DeNovoWEST section for more details.

+## List of diagnostic genes

+`DDG2P_22_9_2019.csv`

+A curated list of genes associated to developmental disorders downloaded from [DDG2P](https://www.ebi.ac.uk/gene2phenotype/downloads) on 22 September 2019.
+For each gene-disease pair, the list provides information on the level of certainty of the association, the types of mutations associated, and the allelic requirement.
+More information can be found [here](https://www.ebi.ac.uk/gene2phenotype/README).